Microsoft Bookings Quick Start Guide

 If you experience any problem with Microsoft Bookings, please use Office 365 - Report an Issue to submit a ticket.

-1. After you login to Office 365, you'll see the list of all apps.
+1. After you login to Office 365, click on the 3X3 dots at the top left corner, and you'll see the list of all apps.
 If Bookings is not visible, then click "All apps" to expand the apps list.

 2. Click on Bookings logo.